 Houston Sales & Business Purchase Attorney

 The sale or purchase of a business in Texas, even a small business, can be an unexpectedly complex process with more than a few headaches.
 Experienced legal counsel from a business purchase attorney is essential to make sure the process runs appropriately, that neither party is being taken advantage of, and no party is left open to unexpected liability down the road.
-Meineke Law Firm, representing small and medium-sized companies in Houston, Texas and throughout Harris County, can walk you through the process and provide representation to make sure your business transaction is as smooth and profitable as possible.
+Leigh B. Meineke Law Firm, representing small and medium-sized companies in Houston, Texas and throughout Harris County, can walk you through the process and provide representation to make sure your business transaction is as smooth and profitable as possible.

 Our firm regularly advises clients on identifying and appropriately responding to the initial key considerations that factor in to the process of purchasing or selling a business.
 Some of these considerations include: